FREQUENTLY ASKED QUESTIONS

 of stamps would be folded prior to perforation, as a result of which various

 orientations are encountered.
-This is illustrated in the strip above, which
+This is illustrated in the strip shown on the right.

-also illustrates the problem of folding prior to perforation, in that the stamps
+This item also illustrates a potential problem of folding prior to perforation, in that the stamps

 towards the bottom of the folded sheet are often not fully punctured (right